-The Wisconsin Hospital Association, the Wisconsin Medical Society, the Wisconsin Dental Association, LeadingAge Wisconsin, the Rural Wisconsin Health Cooperative, The Wisconsin Health Care Association/Wisconsin Center for Assisted Living, and the Wisconsin Health Information Management Association (collectively, the "Associations") are not-for-profit member organizations representing the interests of health care providers across Wisconsin.
+The Wisconsin Hospital Association, the Wisconsin Medical Society, the Wisconsin Dental Association, LeadingAge Wisconsin, the Rural Wisconsin Health Cooperative.
+The Wisconsin Health Care Association/Wisconsin Center for Assisted Living, and the Wisconsin Health Information Management Association (collectively, the "Associations") are not-for-profit member organizations representing the interests of health care providers across Wisconsin.
 Together, the Associations represent hospitals, health systems, physicians, residents, dentists, dental hygienists, skilled nursing and therapy centers, personal care agencies, community-based providers and facilities that provide long-term care, assisted living, and senior housing.
-As providers of accessible, high-quality, patient-centered care, the Associations' members are committed to delivering cost-effective care to the patients they serve in full compliance with the state and federal laws governing their practices and their processing of patient health records.
-To do so, however, the Associations' members need clarity on the interpretation and application of WIS.
+As providers of accessible, high-quality, patient-centered care, the Associations' members are committed to delivering cost-effective care to the patients they serve in full compliance with the state and federal laws governing their practices and their processing of patient health records requests.
+To do so, however, the Associations' members require clarity on the application of Wis.
 STAT. § 146.83(3f) to requests for electronic copies of health care records.
 Clarity is required because for more than a decade these providers believed, as the Circuit Court held below, that the statute does not govern requests for or the delivery of electronic health records.
 By contrast, and in complete disregard of the statute's plain language and its place in the context of related federal law, the Court of Appeals issued a decision that prohibits any charge for records delivered in electronic format.
 In so doing, the appellate court not only has precluded providers from recovering costs associated with the provision of electronic copies of health records but also has placed these providers at risk of significant liability for adhering to the statute's terms.
-The Associations therefore support this Court's review of the appellate court's decision, and submit this brief in support of the Petition.
+The Associations therefore submit this brief in support of their longstanding, well-founded construction of the statute, and in support of this Court's review, reversal and remand of appellate court's decision.